If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

 Yesterday was the last day of my 30-day challenge to teach my dog five new commands: bang, roll over, crawl, go long and bucket.
 Let me stress that although my dog is grasping these new commands, he is still learning.
 The biggest mistake I made with this challenge was to set a deadline.
 Dogs can’t always learn something new in a short amount of time, and one of the worst things to do is rush them.
 A better challenge to try would be to train your dog every day for 30 days or to practice five new commands for 30 days.
-Even so, Ace is close to having the commands down, as you can see for yourself.
+Even so, Ace is close to having the commands down.

-The video of bang and roll over pretty much says it all.
-Ace is just not too thrilled about these commands and he decided to make that very obvious in the video.
+As for bang and roll over, Ace is just not too thrilled about these commands and he decided to make that very obvious in the video.
 Just look at this mutt flop around.
 We need to work on a faster response, and I need to stop repeating commands so he doesn’t think he can wait until I say a word two or three times.

 And finally, crawl.
 We need some more practice on this one.
 Ace will crawl, but he likes to keep his butt high.
 In the video, I kept my hand on his back.
 I will have to go back to the basics and start with Ace crawling only a few inches at a time.
 The problem is, he always wants to move so fast.
 Why crawl when you can run?